chuchunf/goDisruptor/README.md

 Another LMAX disruptor port in go 1.8 with generics support.

 ## Description
-LMAX disruptor is a High Performance Inter-Thread Messaging Library as an alternative to bounded queueu, which makes use of padding to avoid memory false sharing, alignment of memory in stripe to be cache friendly etc.
+LMAX disruptor is a High Performance Inter-Thread Messaging Library as an alternative to bounded queue, which makes use of padding to avoid memory false sharing, alignment of memory in stripe to be cache friendly etc.

 This is a port in Go with generics support, NOTE, Go's approach to concurrency is "**Don't communicate by sharing memory; share memory by communicating**".
-Channel is the prefered method for concurrency.
+Channel is the preferred method for concurrency.
 This port follows disruptor's approach for better performance.

 ## Getting started